-In the cases which are each self dual, each cluster variable appears on the tail of a $\T$ or its dual.
-Thus we simply have to multiply the count by two. \end{proof}
+We note that for a nonsimply laced cluster algebra the analogous computation shows that in self dual quivers each variable occurs either on $\T$ or its dual. \end{proof}

-We can now count the number of clusters in each coset of the action of $N$ on the cluster complex.
+We can now count the number of clusters in the cluster complex modulo $\mathcal{N}$.
 Each cluster variable corresponds to a corank 1 subalgebra of the our cluster algebra.
-By the proof Theorem \ref{thm:DoubleExtendedCountVariables}, these subalgebras can always be found by freezing variables on the tails of $\T$ quivers.
+By the proof \Cref{thm:DoubleExtendedCountVariables}, these subalgebras can always be found by freezing variables on the tails of $\T$ quivers.
 Thus, every corank 1 subalgebra is affine type.

 Let $\A_{i_j}$ be the affine subalgebra obtained by freezing the tail node $i_j$ and let $C_{i_j}$ be the number of clusters in $\A_{i_j}$ up to $\gamma$.
-The number of clusters in each affine subalgebra in each coset of $N$ is equal $w_1C_{i_j}/n_1$.
-Then the total number of clusters in each coset is

-where $n$ is the rank of the doubly extended cluster algebra we are considering.
-The factor of $1/n$ appear since each cluster appears in $n$ corank 1 subalgebras.
+Since we are quotienting by $\mathcal{N}$ which contains $\gamma$, the number of clusters in each affine subalgebra in this quotient complex is equal $d|F|\frac{w_1}{n_1}C_{i_j}$.
+Then the total number of clusters is where $n$ is the rank of the doubly extended cluster algebra we are considering.
+The factor of $1/n$ appears since each cluster appears in $n$ corank 1 subalgebras.